Hourly Financial Advisor: How It Works, What It Costs, and When to Use One

 |---|---|---|

 For comparison, a 1% AUM fee on a $750,000 portfolio comes out to $7,500 per year, every year, regardless of how much advice you actually consume.
-Even a single year of AUM fees buys you a lot of hourly advice.
-Over 10 or 20 years, the gap is enormous.
+At a $300 hourly rate, that same $7,500 buys 25 hours of focused advisor time.
+Most hourly engagements run somewhere between 5 and 15 hours total, so a single year of AUM fees could fund several full hourly engagements for the same person.
+Over 10 or 20 years, the gap compounds dramatically.

 When Hourly Makes Sense